£78 million in funding to support schools and colleges with mass asymptomatic testing costs

-The updated publication of @EducationGovUK's testing handbook for secondary schools and colleges on coordinating rapid testing has been published today (23 Dec)
+The updated publication of @EducationGovUK's testing handbook for secondary schools and colleges on coordinating rapid testing has been published today (23 Dec) with key information on testing

 Regarding testing guidance and funding DfE have said: